-Display the Automation toolbar by using the View-Toolbars command to open the Toolbars dialog box, and making sure that the Automation checkbox is checked.
+Display the Automation toolbar by using the Views-Toolbars command to open the Toolbars dialog box, and making sure that the Automation checkbox is checked.
 If you slide the cursor over each button or field in the toolbar, tooltips pop up to tell you each function.
 The Automation toolbar gives you quick access to some powerful automation controls:

-- Snapshot button-Click this button to take a snapshot of all controls at a particular Now time.
-When you play back your project, when your project reaches the Now time where you took the snapshot, all controls snap to the positions they held when you took the snapshot. - Disarm All Automation Controls button-Click this button to disarm every control that is armed for automation recording. - Enable Automation Playback button-Click this button to either enable or disable any automation data the project contains. - Envelope/Offset mode button-Click this button to toggle between Envelope mode and Offset mode.
+- Enable/Disable Automation Playback-Click this button to either enable or disable any automation data the project contains. - Enable/Disable Automation Recording-Click this button to globally turn on/off the ability to record automation. - Snapshot-Click this button to take a snapshot of all controls at a particular Now time.
+When you play back your project, when your project reaches the Now time where you took the snapshot, all controls snap to the positions they held when you took the snapshot. - Clear All Automation Write Enables-Click this button to disarm every control that is armed for automation recording. - Envelope/Offset mode-Click this button to toggle between Envelope mode and Offset mode.